Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Tomography protocol

-Hence, computing the value $G_{\balpha\bbeta} (\vr,\vs)$ for each snapshot recovers the entry $\chi_{\balpha\bbeta}$ upon averaging over sufficiently many samples. \\ The convergence to the actual value of $\chiab$ will scale with the variance of $G_{\balpha\bbeta}$ divided by the total number of measurements.
-Therefore, the key ingredient to obtain an efficient tomography protocol is to control the scaling of the variance of $G_{\balpha\bbeta}$ with the system size, similarly to what done in other tomography protocols~\cite{shadow,st}.
+Hence, computing the value $G_{\balpha\bbeta}(\vec{r},\vec{s})$ for each snapshot allows one to recover the corresponding entry $\chi_{\balpha\bbeta}$ by averaging over sufficiently many samples.
+An example of such a function is provided in the well-known shadow-tomography protocol~\cite{shadow,st}, where a specific choice of inverse is made.
+In particular, the inverse is taken to be $\boldsymbol{G} := (\boldsymbol{F}^{\dagger}\boldsymbol{F})^{-1}\boldsymbol{F}^{\dagger}$.
+We will later provide more details on this choice in the context of the shadow-tomography protocol.
+The convergence to the actual value of $\chiab$ will scale with the variance of $G_{\balpha\bbeta}$ divided by the total number of measurements.
+Therefore, the key ingredient to obtain an efficient tomography protocol is to control the scaling of the variance of $G_{\balpha\bbeta}$ with the system size~\cite{shadow,st}.
 In the following we show how to derive a choice of $\boldsymbol{G}$ whose variance remains constant with $n$ for every entry of $\bchi$, if evaluated on snapshots coming from low-degree channels of the form~\eqref{channel_assump}.

-We make use of the fact that, for product input and output states, the function $\boldsymbol{F}$ takes a product form:
+We make use of the fact that, for product input and output states, the function $\boldsymbol{F}$ takes a product form

 where